How Do You Plus A Portfolio Strategy Without Changing It?

 How well you manage your clients’ assets against their individual risk profile over time, in the end may be your best weapon in setting yourself apart from other advisors.

 Traditional diversified asset allocation models have served investors well for decades.
-What if there was a way to add just a little more power to those diversified portfolios over time?
+What if there was a way to add just a little more exposure to those diversified portfolios over time?
 Now there is.

-- Actively managed funds offer access to the upside potential of the portfolio manager’s best ideas, but typically involve higher fees, which can hurt long term returns.
+- Cost Effective.
+Actively managed funds offer access to the upside potential of the portfolio manager’s best ideas, but typically involve higher fees, which can hurt long term returns.

-- Passive, traditional index tracking funds offer low-cost, broad market exposure, but by definition have no potential to outperform their benchmarks.
+- Competitive Performance.
+Passive, traditional index tracking funds offer low-cost, broad market exposure, but by definition have no potential to outperform their benchmarks.

-- The ETF structure offers daily liquidity and transparency compared to mutual funds, which trade at NAV and typically release holdings on a quarterly basis.
+- Liquid Structure.
+The ETF structure offers daily liquidity and transparency compared to mutual funds, which trade at NAV and typically release holdings on a quarterly basis.

 YOUR IDEAS.
 PLUS.